gamblevore/temporal/readme.md

 * Do we need so many instructions?
 Do we need all?
 Some?
 Who knows!
 I don't! haha.
 * What about altering Reps?
 That affects things a lot!
 Are more reps good or less?
 Or certain numbers (primes?) of samples?

-# issues

-* The output looks very non-random, until you do something like: `x = x mod SomePrime`.
-Which is what I do.
-Is this cheating?
-I don't think so?
-Someone with stats will have to answer this for me.
-* BTW, modern CPUs make a lot of effort to reduce randomness in the time-taken.
+* Modern CPUs try to reduce time randomness.
 For us its undesirable!
 Perhaps rarer CPUs have more random timings?
 Could be interesting!